Andrew Holleran: Grief

+The Kingdom of Sand

-In 2022, after a long hiatus, Holleran published The Kingdom of Sand, a "story…about the things we accumulate during a lifetime but cannot bear to part with before we die."
+While Holleran continued to publish essays and short stories, it was not until 2022 that his next novel appeared, The Kingdom of Sand, a "story...about the things we accumulate during a lifetime but cannot bear to part with before we die."
 The setting is again a small Florida town, and the narrator is again an aging gay man, living in the house where his late parents retired, making "their bedroom into a temple" and keepingall their possessions, undisturbed—the clothes in their closet, my mother's gowns, the madras shirts my father had bought long after he'd gotten so old they were too beautiful for his wizened face, the package of Pall Mall cigarettes he had left in the refrigerator; all of their liquor, my mother's bottles of perfume, a picture of my mother in a red high-necked dress, looking Victorian in a small oval golden frame set between a crystal statue of the Virgin Mary and a bottle of Chanel No. 5.The narrator recounts his visits with Earl, an older gay man in town who is approaching death and in some ways takes the place of his father; but because Earl is gay, "I could talk to him in a way I could not my father."
-Reviewing The Kingdom of Sand in The New York Times, Colm Tóibín wrote that Holleran, "at almost 80 years of age…has produced a novel remarkable for its integrity, for its readiness to embrace difficult truths and for its complex way of paying homage to the passing of time."
+Reviewing The Kingdom of Sand in The New York Times, Colm Tóibín wrote that Holleran, "at almost 80 years of age...has produced a novel remarkable for its integrity, for its readiness to embrace difficult truths and for its complex way of paying homage to the passing of time."

+Essays and letters

 Holleran has been a prolific essayist throughout his career.
 (His essays and fiction are both so autobiographical and introspective that they sometimes seem indistinguishable.)
 For many years he wrote regularly for the groundbreaking gay magazine Christopher Street.
-More recently, he is a frequent contributor to The Gay & Lesbian Review Worldwide.
+More recently, he has been a frequent contributor to The Gay & Lesbian Review Worldwide.

 Holleran is also known as a prolific writer of letters.
 A selection of his early correspondence with Robert Ferro was published in The Violet Quill Reader in 1994.
-Having earlier written to Ferro about his awed reaction to Proust's Remembrance of Things Past, Holleran (not yet a published novelist) ends a letter from 1970 by writing:Incidentally I have begun to think that novels may be mere excuses for publishing of letters; having read now Proust to his mother, Proust to Antoine Bibesco, John Addington Symonds to everyone, and who else…But novels are such work.
+Having earlier written to Ferro about his awed reaction to Proust's Remembrance of Things Past, Holleran (not yet a published novelist) ends a letter from 1970 by writing:Incidentally I have begun to think that novels may be mere excuses for publishing of letters; having read now Proust to his mother, Proust to Antoine Bibesco, John Addington Symonds to everyone, and who else...But novels are such work.
 There must be an easier way to have one's letters published.